How to Apply for UAE Unemployment Insurance Scheme 2023-Detailed Guide

 It is extremely important to ensure that you met certain conditions.
 The new mandatory insurance policy provides security for employees who lose their jobs due to reasons beyond their control.

-What are the conditions to claim the compensation under UAE Unemployment Insurance Scheme?
+What are the conditions to claim the compensation under UAE Unemployment Insurance Scheme (ILOE)?

 As per the Article the below conditions must fulfil to claim the compensation under UAE Unemployment Insurance Scheme: